 West Philly neighborhoods

-Just west of the Schuylkill River lies University City, of course–but there’s a bit more Philly has to offer than this bustling neighborhood.
+Just west of the Schuylkill River lies University City, of course, but there’s a bit more Philly has to offer than this bustling neighborhood.
 Cathedral Park is another palatable neighborhood for investors, offering both historic charm and modern amenities.
-Other neighborhoods with a sparse suburban feel include Mill Creek, Carroll Park, and Haddington–though some sources suggest that investors should steer clear of Haddington-Carroll Park (from Property Club).
+Other neighborhoods with a sparse suburban feel include Mill Creek, Carroll Park, and Haddington, though some sources suggest that investors should be cautious about Haddington-Carroll Park.

 North Philly neighborhoods

-Home of the Liberty Bell, Center City is known for more than just its “northern liberties.”
-North Philadelphia features Awbury Arboretum nestled in the northwest region of the city, between Oak Lane and German Town, with Jefferson Einstein Hospital located just north of Feltonville, offering the area both job stability and security.
+North Philadelphia offers a range of investment considerations, including access to institutions, transit corridors, and neighborhood-level redevelopment.
+North Philadelphia features Awbury Arboretum nestled in the northwest region of the city, between Oak Lane and Germantown, with Jefferson Einstein Hospital located just north of Feltonville, offering the area both job stability and security.
 Investors might also consider Lawncrest and Lawndale as viable investment neighborhoods.

 East Philadelphia neighborhoods